thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1.md

 adding-assets-1:
     0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/adding-assets-1-pe.png
-        title: 'While in the asset group, click the "plus" icon in the upper right corner.
-In the opened window, input the asset name "Building A".
-Now we need to create a new asset profile.
-In the corresponding field, enter a name for it - "building", and click "Create a new one";'
+        title: 'Go to the "Assets" page.
+By default, you&#39;ll be in the device group "All".Click the "plus" icon located in the top right corner of the table.
+From the drop-down menu, select "Add new asset" to start adding your first asset;'
     1:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/adding-assets-2-pe.png
-        title: 'Confirm creating an asset profile by clicking "Add" button;'
+        title: ' In the opened window, input the asset name "Building A".
+Now we need to create a new asset profile.
+In the corresponding field, enter a name for it - "building", and click "Create a new one!";'
     2:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/adding-assets-3-pe.png
-        title: 'Now click the "Add" to confirm adding a new asset;'
+        title: 'Click the "Add" button to confirm the asset profile creation;'
     3:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/adding-assets-4-pe.png
+        title: 'Now click the "Add" to finalize adding asset;'
+    4:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/adding-assets-5-pe.png
         title: 'Congratulations!
-You&#39;ve added your first asset;'
+You&#39;ve added your first asset.'

 adding-assets-2:
     0:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/adding-assets-5-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/adding-assets-6-pe.png
-        title: 'Repeat these steps to add "Building B", as well as offices "Office A" and "Office B" with the asset type "office".'
+        title: 'Similarly, add the asset "Building B".
+Also, add the assets "Office A" and "Office B" with the asset type "office".'

 adding-devices-1:
     0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/adding-devices-1-pe.png
-        title: 'Just like for assets, let&#39;s create a separate group for devices.
-Navigate to the "Devices" page of the "Entities" section on the sidebar.
-Then, navigate to the "Groups" tab, and click the "plus" icon in the upper right corner to add new device group.
-Name it "Sensors", and click "Add" to confirm adding the device group;'
+        title: 'Navigate to the "Devices" page.
+By default, you&#39;ll be in the device group "All".
+Click the "plus" icon located in the top right corner of the table.
+From the drop-down menu, select "Import device";'
     1:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/adding-devices-2-pe.png
-        title: 'Open the created group, and click "Import device" icon in the upper right corner.
-Drag the CSV file into the import window and click "Continue";'
+        title: 'Drag the CSV file into the import window and click "Continue";'
     2:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/adding-devices-3-pe.png
         title: 'Select CSV delimiter and click "Continue";'